Department of English Department of Visual Arts, Associate Faculty

-I am a Faculty Fellow at the the Center for the Study of Gender and Sexuality, and director of the Artists' Salon project there, as well as faculty co-sponsor of the American Literatures and Cultures workshop.
-I recently collaborated in 2012 with inaugural Mellon Fellow Alison Bechdel, through the Richard and Mary L. Gray Center for Arts and Inquiry, and organized the "Comics: Philosophy and Practice" conference at the University in May 2012.
+I am a Faculty Fellow at the the Center for the Study of Gender and Sexuality, and director of the Artists' Salon project there, as well as faculty co-sponsor of the American Literatures and Cultures workshop and faculty sponsor of the Gender and Sexuality Studies workshop on the theme of "Desire."
+I collaborated in 2012 with inaugural Mellon Fellow Alison Bechdel, through the Richard and Mary L. Gray Center for Arts and Inquiry, and organized the "Comics: Philosophy and Practice" conference at the University in May 2012.
 See my Critical Inquiry interview with Alison Bechdel here.
 See me and Art Spiegelman talk about MetaMaus at the 92nd St. Y here.
 For the academic year 2012-2013, I was a Visiting Scholar at the American Academy of Arts and Sciences.
-In Spring 2014, University of Chicago Press will publish my book Outside the Box: Interviews with Contemporary Cartoonists.
-I am currently co-editing a special issue of Critical Inquiry on "Comics and Media" also set to appear in 2014.
+Prior to joining the faculty, I was a Junior Fellow at the Harvard Society of Fellows.

 Graduate: The Aesthetics of Comics; Pynchon/DeLillo and the Problem of America; Lines of Transmission: Comics and Autobiography